Prenuptial agreements UK: England and Wales law explained — and how Scotland and Northern Ireland differ

 Yes.
 A postnuptial agreement (postnup) is a similar agreement made after marriage or civil partnership.
 It sets out how assets and finances will be handled if the relationship later ends.

-Postnups are assessed using the same principles as a prenup UK: fairness, full financial disclosure and independent legal advice.
+Postnups are assessed using similar principles to prenups in England and Wales: fairness, full financial disclosure and independent legal advice.
 When properly prepared, they can carry significant weight in court.

 They are particularly useful following major life events, such as: